COVID-19 Pandemic Tax Deductions for your Business

 Cancellation Fees & Deposits

-Probably not tax deductible: non-refundable deposit at that Caribbean resort for a vacation you were supposed to take this summer
+Probably not tax deductible: non-refundable deposit at that Caribbean resort for a vacation you were supposed to take over the summer

 Networking